thoughtbot/testing-reusable-workflow/README.md

 - how to handle the PAT token for the organization?

-Updating README without changing the snippet and opening a PR - no action was run Updating README changing the snippet and opening a PR -
+Updating README without changing the snippet and opening a PR - no action was run Updating README changing the snippet and opening a PR - ran successfully Updating README and changing the snippet directly to main -

 <!-- START /templates/footer.md -->
 ## About thoughtbot